Fees - Alan Behrman & Associates

 bt_bb_section_bottom_section_coverage_image

 Our therapists primarily work with private pay or out-of-network as well as with some insurance companies (please see the section below discussing working with insurance companies vs private pay).
 Our private pay fees range from $125 to $170 depending on therapist and they are detailed in the informed consent for each therapist and in the confirmation email you receive when setting up your first appointment.
+Our psychiatrist is $300 for intake and $175-$225 for follow ups depending on complexity.
 About 60% of our clients prefer to be private pay as they don’t want the health insurance companies or government dictating and having access to their mental health care.

 We do work with a multitude of insurance companies though.
 If you’d like to use your insurance please let us know when scheduling your first appointment and we’ll do our best to make sure you are set up with someone in-network.
 We can’t always accommodate based on schedules, but we’ll never set you up with someone who is out-of-network if you ask for someone in-network without confirming with you first.
 Additionally, please do not rely on insurance company websites to have the most updated list of who is and is not in-network.
 We can give you the most updated information since we are the ones that do the final billing everyday.
 The insurance companies databases are full errors.
 Also, please don’t rely on people outside of our practice who may tell you that we are in-network with a certain insurance company.
 Please confirm that information with us directly.